About Me

 My name is Raphael Hagmanns and I am a research assistant at Karlsruhe Institute of Technology (KIT).
 I am working as a Ph.D. candidate in close cooperation with the Fraunhofer Institute of Optronics, System Technologies and Image Exploitation (IOSB) in Karlsruhe, Germany.

-I work on different topics in the field of image processing for mobile robotic applications, especially for UAVs.
+I work on different topics in the field of sensor processing for mobile robotic applications, especially for UAVs and lately heavy machinery.

 Research Interests

-As part of the IOSB group “multi-sensor fusion” I work on several tasks related to mobile robotics.
-As UAVs for inspection purposes are my main area of study, I try to develop algorithms suitable for running in real time and with limited hardware capabilities.
+As part of the Fraunhofer IOSB group “Autonomous Robotic Systems” I work on several tasks related to mobile robotics, mostly on our heavy machinery and on quadruped robots.
+As UAVs for inspection purposes are a special interest of mine, I try to develop algorithms suitable for running in real time and with limited hardware capabilities.
 Some of the main challanges in this area are localisation, trajectory planning and of course image processing.

 Other Interests